Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageFileCopy.md

 ### -SrcBlob
 Specifies a **CloudBlob** object.
-You can create a cloud blob or obtain one by using the Get-AzureStorageBlob cmdlet.
+You can create a cloud blob or obtain one by using the Get-AzStorageBlob cmdlet.

 ```yaml
 Type: Microsoft.WindowsAzure.Storage.Blob.CloudBlob